Table Of Contents

 Product type & functionality

 Like any choice of packaging, the first factor to consider is the nature of the product being stored or transported.
 For example, dried foodstuffs, photosensitive materials, and pharmaceutical components require high hygiene standards and superior protection to maintain product integrity during transit and storage.
-The challenge is to find sustainable packaging solutions that meet or exceed the performance of traditional options while still reducing environmental impact.
+The challenge is to find sustainable packaging solutions that meet or exceed the performance of traditional options while still reducing impact on the environment.

 Cost considerations